The Hormone-Allergies Connection You Need To Know About

 How histamine fluctuates with your monthly hormone cycle.

 Still not convinced about the connection between hormones and histamine?
-Histamine-intolerant women tend to experience more headaches at ovulation or right before their periods (times of the month when estrogen is elevated), histamine also increases contractions of smooth muscle cells, and histamine-intolerant women tend to have more menstrual cramping, possibly due to histamine-induced contractions in the uterus.
+Histamine-intolerant women tend to experience more headaches at ovulation or right before their periods (times of the month when estrogen is elevated4), histamine also increases contractions of smooth muscle cells, and histamine-intolerant women tend to have more menstrual cramping, possibly due to histamine-induced contractions4 in the uterus.

 How to balance your hormones for healthier histamine levels.